About the School

 Following a period working for a Veterinary Surgeon she developed an interest in Chinese Medicine and massage and spent 3 years studying equine shiatsu, during which time she attended a number of courses with Pamela Hannay, and a further 3 years of Human Shiatsu with the European Shiatsu School.

 The school is very much a family run concern.
-Jill’s husband Rupert manages the school office – a full time job now.
-Their daughter Hazel is a Veterinary Physiotherapist specialising in horses and she also has her BHSAI.
-Hazel teaches a lot of anatomy on the 2-year and Post Grad course.
+Jill’s daughter Hazel is a Veterinary Physiotherapist specialising in horses and she also has her BHSAI.
+Hazel teaches a lot of anatomy on the 2.5-year course.

-If you telephone or e-mail us, you will always get to “speak” directly to either of us.
+If you telephone or email us, you will always get to speak to one of us directly.
 We care very much about our students’ welfare and when joining us for any of our courses, you become part of our extended “family”.
 We do everything possible to put you at your ease and help out if problems occur, whether personal or learning based.

 Whilst being very passionate and serious about our teaching of Shiatsu, we believe that you should also enjoy it, much laughter always acompanies our tutorials!